carrot-u/carrot-u-docs/2019-session/lectures/data-structures-ruby/show-some-class-lecture.md

 ## Bringing It Together

 **Classes** describe **data structures**. **Objects** are instances of those classes.

+## But Why?

+Classes and objects make code more **maintainable** and **reusable** and often easier to reason about.

+- the interface (the methods made available) to an object can be well understood and hide the implementation details, making it easier to reason about how a program works

+## Neat Ruby Things

+- `thing.class`
+- `thing.class.superclass`
+- `thing.methods`
+- `thing.public_methods`
+- `thing.class.methods`
+- Monkey Patching

 ## Getting Started on a NEW Mini Instacart